 Isoflavones, which form part of polyphenol supplements, may have estrogenic activity in the human body.
 In excess amounts, this can become an issue.
 Side-effects in men may include erectile problems.
 There may also be an increased risk of developing problems with the prostate.
 Some men may find that their breast tissue grows larger due to an excessive estrogen activity caused by the isoflavones.

 Genotoxicity has been recorded in the past.
 This activity was only linked to the use of polyphenol supplements.
 Additionally, some researchers have noted a possible carcinogenic effect caused by supplement forms of polyphenols.

 Apart from these side-effects, interactions also need to be taken into account.
 Patients need to be careful when using polyphenol supplements with prescription or over-the-counter drugs.
 There are a few interactions that can happen – which may sometimes lead to serious complications.

 If a patient is currently taking any drugs, they should discuss the use of polyphenol supplements with their doctor first.
 A complete list of drugs should be provided to the doctor.
 This will help the healthcare practitioner see if there are risks of interactions.

 Some studies have also shown polyphenol supplements may interfere with the body’s ability to absorb iron.
 This mineral is critical for the well-being of the body.
 Poor absorption of iron puts the patient at risk of anemia.

-Polyphenols are antioxidant components found in plant foods.
+Polyphenols are antioxidant components in plant foods.
 They are also classified as micronutrients.
 These components have health benefits for the human body.
-They are also known to be powerful antioxidants.
+They are also powerful antioxidants.
 Increasing the intake of polyphenols may come with several advantages.

 It may help patients with neurodegenerative diseases.
 Blood sugar regulation in patients with diabetes may also improve.
 Researchers also show that polyphenol might assist in weight management and heart disease.